Dodomix/shoutem_project/README.md

 After this, you can start all apps by running `yarn dev`.
 This will start two servers (one for the main app and one for the minor iframe apps), the main app and the iframe apps.
-Ports 3000-3003, 5000 and 5001 will be taken with the main app running on port 3000.
+Ports 3000-3002, 5000 and 5001 will be taken with the main app running on port 3000.

 ##### Quality of life

-To stop React from opening a browser tab for each application, you can create `.env` files in the directories of apps you prefer not be opened (recommended for `content-editor`, `style-editor` and `malicious-page`) with the following
+To stop React from opening a browser tab for each application, you can create `.env` files in the directories of apps you prefer not be opened (recommended for the `player` app) with the following
 content:

     BROWSER=none